AlGillis/CS4770/README.md

 # CS4770
 # ExPoint

 ExPoint is a game developed in HTML5 and Javascript for CS4770.
-It is developed by Group 4, consisting of Alex Gillis, Shamiso Jaravaza, Yang Zhao, and Scott Normor.
+It is developed by Group 4, consisting of Alex Gillis, Shamiso Jaravaza, Yang Zhao, and Scott Normore.

 ## Install Instructions
 1. [Install Instructions](Install-Instructions)